List of Peaky Blinders characters: Jack Nelson

 Jack Nelson (portrayed by James Frecheville) is an Irish-American gangster with strong political connections, including ties to President Roosevelt.
 His rise to power mirrors that of Tommy Shelby: both men come from poor, violent backgrounds and claw their way to the top through ambition and ruthlessness, resulting in a mutual respect between the two.
 The first man he kills is a priest, marking the beginning of his journey in the criminal underworld.
 Eventually, he gains significant power and is considered equal in stature to the Peaky Blinders.

 Despite his violent history, he identifies as a Catholic with fascist leanings and expresses strong resentment toward the mistreatment of his people in America.

-During the sixth series, he plans to acquire US import licenses for the finest Scotch and Irish whiskey distilleries, solidifying his control over the lucrative alcohol trade.
+During the sixth series, he plans to acquire US import licences for the finest Scotch and Irish whiskey distilleries, solidifying his control over the lucrative alcohol trade.
 He also forms an alliance with the IRA, with both parties engaged in an opium deal brokered by Tommy Shelby.